-Accepting the first student loan you are offered can be tempting, especially when it can make the difference between attending or not attending college.
-However, accepting the first option that comes along can also be a big mistake and can leave you with unnecessary debt.
+You’ve gotten accepted into college, but now your face-to-face with an uncomfortable question: how are you supposed to pay for school?
+Beyond scholarships and grants, there’s student loans.
+Accepting the first student loan option you are offered can be tempting, especially when it can make the difference between attending or not attending college.
+However, accepting the first option that comes along can also be a big mistake.
+It can also leave you with unnecessary debt.
+Instead, resist the urge and look around for other student loan options.

 There is No One-Size-Fits-All Student Loan